nvb-uy/Necronomicon/README.md

 🔄 Datagen utility API for Fabric (and partially for Forge)

-🌍 Dynamic Resource Generation API for Forge
+🌍 Dynamic Pack Generation API for both loaders

 🌏 Worldgen utility API for Fabric (Mostly feature generation)